vitessio/website/content/en/docs/15.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient GetRoutingRules](./vtctldclient_getroutingrules/)	 - Displays the VSchema routing rules.
 * [vtctldclient GetSchema](./vtctldclient_getschema/)	 - Displays the full schema for a tablet, optionally restricted to the specified tables/views.
 * [vtctldclient GetShard](./vtctldclient_getshard/)	 - Returns information about a shard in the topology.
+* [vtctldclient GetShardRoutingRules](./vtctldclient_getshardroutingrules/)	 - Returns the current shard routing rules as a JSON document.
 * [vtctldclient GetSrvKeyspaceNames](./vtctldclient_getsrvkeyspacenames/)	 - Outputs a JSON mapping of cell=>keyspace names served in that cell.
 Omit to query all cells.
 * [vtctldclient GetSrvKeyspaces](./vtctldclient_getsrvkeyspaces/)	 - Returns the SrvKeyspaces for the given keyspace in one or more cells.
 * [vtctldclient GetSrvVSchema](./vtctldclient_getsrvvschema/)	 - Returns the SrvVSchema for the given cell.